Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample1_RbacHelloWorldSync.md

 # Creating, getting, and deleting role assignments (Sync)

-This sample demonstrates how to create, get, and delete role assignments in Azure Key Vault.
+This sample demonstrates how to create, get, and delete role assignments in Azure Managed HSM.
-To get started, you'll need a URI to an Azure Key Vault.
+To get started, you'll need a URI to an Azure Managed HSM.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/keyvault/Azure.Security.KeyVault.Administration/README.md) for links and instructions.

 ## Creating a KeyVaultAccessControlClient

-To create a new `KeyVaultAccessControlClient` to create, get, or delete role assignments, you need the endpoint to an Azure Key Vault and credentials.
+To create a new `KeyVaultAccessControlClient` to create, get, or delete role assignments, you need the endpoint to an Azure Managed HSM and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.

-In the sample below, you can set `keyVaultUrl` based on an environment variable, configuration setting, or any way that works for your application.
+In the sample below, you can set `managedHsmUrl` based on an environment variable, configuration setting, or any way that works for your application.

 ```C# Snippet:HelloCreateKeyVaultAccessControlClient
 KeyVaultAccessControlClient client = new KeyVaultAccessControlClient(new Uri(managedHsmUrl), new DefaultAzureCredential());